Cutting and Handling ACM Panels

 I thin this one with 3 to 4% by wt with OMS.
 It rolls on nicely and gives a reliable finished texture without a lot of fuss.
 Two coats is enough.
 And there's no sanding...
-The texture is smooth similar to a good multi primed linen.
+The texture is smooth but slightly pebbled similar to a good multi primed linen.

 Of note here....
-This product is made by Winsor and Newton which is distributed from the UK and manufactured in France.
+This product is made by Winsor and Newton one of the brands under the umbrella of Colart, a European company.
 In Europe, the nomenclature is a little different.
 They use the term "Primer" when we would say "Ground".
-There are some that say Primers are a little different than Grounds but I get confused when we're mixing terms and continents!
-My friend in the UK says this Primer is what we in the USA would call a Ground!
+In some circles Primers are a little different than Grounds but I get confused when we're mixing terms and continents!
+My friend in the UK says this Winsor and Newton Primer is what we in the USA would call a Ground!

 I'm hopeful I can provide more info on other grounds in the near future!

 Bonding Canvas using Natural Pigments Beva Film

 --- sand and wash the panel as described in the method above.

 --- mist the panel with alcohol and wipe dry and clean from grease and dust

 I"ve used Beva Film as my adhesive from Natural Pigments... it's a heat activated adhesive film that comes in a roll.
 It's a thin layer of adhesive applied to a clear plactic sheet and backed with another layer of opaque plastic.

 I cut the film to the size of the panel plus about a quarter of an inch on each side.
 Leave just enough overhang so that you insure 100% coverage.
 But too much overhang will get messy when the glue melts in the press.